Iranian Languages; form Ancient Times until Today

-About 3000 years ago, the inhabitants of Iranian plateau and its sub-divisions were speaking languages called Irano-Aryan languages.
+About 3000 years ago, the inhabitants of the Iranian plateau and its sub-divisions were speaking languages called Irano-Aryan languages.

 The Irano-Aryan languages are within a more general branch called Indo-European.
 Because of the similarities between Indian languages and Irano-Aryan languages, during the early stages of the evolution of these languages, a branch called Indo-Iranian languages has been formed.